julianeugarten/julianeugarten.github.io/publications.md

 - **Oudheid op het Internet** (Antiquity Online).
 Invited lecture for the [Nederlands Klassiek Verbond (Dutch Classical Association)](https://nederlandsklassiekverbond.nl/agenda/ nkv-en-cafe-fanfictie-oudheid-op-het-internet-julia-neugarten/) (2026).
 - **Reading with Computers**
-Blogpost on the blog for the ADHO Special Interest Group (SIG) in Digital Literary Studies (2025).
+Blogpost on the blog for the Special Interest Group Digital Literary Studies (2025).
 [URL](https://dls.hypotheses.org/2046)
 - **Faces of Science**
 Science communication for the Royal Dutch Academy of Sciences (2025-present).